GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 Industry: Telecom

-I was responsible for designing automated system for detecting and evaluating last-mile network incidents that oversees internet subscribers in order to enhance service quality and reduce customer churn.
+I was responsible for designing automated system for detecting and evaluating last-mile network incidents that oversees internet subscribers to enhance service quality and reduce customer churn.
 Some results from this project include:

 •	Outputs from the detection system supported 8,000-10,000 subscribers monthly, resulting in a 43% – 50% reduction in churn rate for subscribers affected by incidents.